|

 must have abduction, because the moment we start to look at the parts of the

-we have already come across “abduction” previously in the page on leadership
+have already come across “abduction” previously in the page on leadership and

-consider it important in the conversion of tacit knowledge to explicit
+it important in the conversion of tacit knowledge to explicit knowledge;

-knowledge; “This process of converting tacit knowledge into explicit
+“This process of converting tacit knowledge into explicit knowledge is

-knowledge is facilitated by the use of multiple reasoning methods such as
+facilitated by the use of multiple reasoning methods such as deduction,

-return for a moment to the five step focusing process of Theory of
+for a moment to the five step focusing process of Theory of Constraints, the

 part of the OODA Loop – or ‘Boyd Cycle,’ as it has come to be known – is that